sboday/edx-documentation/en_us/open_edx_release_notes/source/CSMHE/CSMHE_overview.rst

 coexist alongside the existing ``edxapp`` database.

-Depending on your operational needs, you can either create this database in your existing database infrastructure or stand up new database server.
+Depending on your operational needs, you can either create this database in your existing database infrastructure or stand a new database server up.

 EdX chose to set up a new database to address several requirements.